dangazineu/agentza/experimental/reference/SPEC.md

 - **Processing:**
   - Parse the instruction into a series of actionable steps.
   - Dynamically determine which external service to invoke:
-    - If greetings (hi or hello) are required, call Greeter’s `/hello` endpoint.
+    - If a greeting (hi or hello) is required, call Greeter’s `/hello` endpoint.
     - For farewells, call Greeter’s `/goodbye` endpoint.
     - For pauses, call Sleeper’s `/sleep` endpoint.
   - Use LangChain and the OpenAI API to determine the best tool to invoke.